storesafe/cordova-sqlite-storage/README.md

   - REGEXP support (Android/iOS)
   - Pre-populated database (Android/iOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
-- Windows version is in an alpha state:
+- Windows version using the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component is in an alpha state:
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)
   - In addition, problems with the Windows version have been reported in case of a Cordova project using a Visual Studio template/extension instead of Cordova/PhoneGap CLI or `plugman`